kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 3. Make sure you are in the right directory
 4. Run python code by typing iris.py

+The Iris Data Set data set is showing multiple outcomes containing of variations received from combinations of sepals and petals of Irises: Setosa, Versicolor and Virginica.

+### Class:
+    - Iris Setosa
+    - Iris Versicolour
+    - Iris Virginica

 ![KWIATKI](https://user-images.githubusercontent.com/47505151/56806631-625ec480-6824-11e9-9108-665023156900.PNG)

 The Iris data set is a database that was originally created by R.A.Fisher in 1936 paper called *The use of multiple measurments in taxonomic problems*.
 It contains 3 types of Iris flowers with their multiple collection of 4 attributes.